lonnieezell/myth-auth/docs/authorization.md

 ## Configuration
 There is only one configuration option: which Authorization library to use.
-Myth:Auth only ships one, FlatAuthorization, which implements a simple Flat RBAC authentication system.
-You can easily create new libraries by extending the `Myth\Auth\Authorization\AuthorizeInterface`.
+Myth:Auth only ships one, FlatAuthorization, which implements a Flat RBAC authentication system.
+You can create new libraries by extending the `Myth\Auth\Authorization\AuthorizeInterface`.

 The config value sits in your `Config/Auth.php` configuration file.